Skip to content

 Summary

 The NIST Cybersecurity Framework (CSF) is a set of guidelines created to help organizations manage and reduce cybersecurity risks, ensuring the protection of critical assets and systems.
-It consists of five core functions: Identify, Protect, Detect, Respond, and Recover, which work together to enhance an organization's ability to prevent, detect, and respond to cybersecurity threats.
+It consists of six core functions: Govern, Identify, Protect, Detect, Respond, and Recover, which work together to enhance an organization's ability to prevent, detect, and respond to cybersecurity threats.
 These functions help organizations assess risks, implement protective measures, monitor for anomalies, manage incidents effectively, and recover from disruptions, all while strengthening overall resilience against evolving cyber threats.

 General thought leadership and news